Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 The City Poet roles carry a civic responsibility, much like conventional Poet Laureate designations, and the appointees are commissioned to produce original poems on behalf of the City.
 A few of the poems created as part of the project are showcased below.
 The formats of these commissions vary, sometimes poetry films, written pieces, performances or other.

-Commissioned poems have responded to the likes of Festival of Libraries, Manchester Day and World Poetry Day plus other exciting public events, projects and community outreach programmes coordinated by Manchester City of Literature and its partnership network.
+Commissioned poems have responded to the likes of the 20 year anniversary of Manchester Literature Festival, Festival of Libraries, Manchester Day and World Poetry Day plus other public events, projects and community outreach programmes coordinated by Manchester City of Literature and its partnership network.

 Each poet translates the other poets’ writing each time a new poem is written, so all the poems and poetry films are available in a variety of languages.